Caveat Pars, Partners Beware!

 Inertia, not having the emotional ownership in getting started is a true pitfall.
 Add this to chaos, seeing too many alliance choices and ways to create an alliance, some never do get started.
 The two sides of the sword are, if you wait for everything to be perfect, they never will.
 And if you do not put enough energy into an intelligent choice, your alliance could be doomed from its inception.

 You could easily be guilty of underestimating the complexity of coordinating and integrating corporate resources, and overestimating your partner’s abilities to achieve the end result.
-Self-doubt and not believing you have the skills and tools to create an alliance can crop up here.
+The alliance pitfall of self-doubt and not believing you have the skills and tools to create an alliance can crop up here.

-Meanings assigned to words by different cultures can cause serious problems.
+Meanings assigned to words by different cultures can cause serious alliance success pitfalls.
 In one culture quick delivery could mean one day and in another it could mean one month.
 This opens the can of worms often referred to as unrealistic expectations of a partner’s capabilities.
 The areas commonly include technology, research, production skills, marketing might, and financial backing.

 We also have the unexpected inefficiencies or poor management practices of a partner that can be the demise of a well-intended alliance plan.
 Also at risk is the area of developing an alliance with multiple partners, who later become rivals to one another.
 This puts a serious strain on the integrity of the remaining alliance.